 The PHDI, a product of the National Oceanic and Atmospheric Administration, is an indicator of the level of wet or dry conditions within a particular area.
-Due to the drier than normal conditions in the lower Brazos River basin, the monthly PHDI has dropped below the -2.4 trigger for Lake Somerville.
+Due to the drier than normal conditions in the Brazos River basin, the monthly PHDI has dropped below the -2.4 trigger.

-The stated goals of a Stage 1 - Drought Watch are to raise awareness of the developing drought situation and achieve a voluntary five percent (5%) reduction of the water use that would have occurred in the absence of any drought contingency measures.
+The stated goals of Stage 1 - Drought Watch are to raise awareness of the developing drought situation and to achieve a voluntary five percent (5%) reduction of the water use that would have occurred in the absence of any drought contingency measures.

-Each water contract holder that obtains supply from Lake Somerville is asked to:
+Each water contract holder that obtains supply from any of the affected reservoirs or reservoir systems is asked to: